anthony-aylward/bisb-challenges/README.md

 .right-column[
   <img src="figure/stipend-after-rent.svg" width="500" class="centerimg"/>
   - Shown: Monthly stipend minus 50% of median rent.
-This value is currently at its lowest level since 2012 (or earlier).
+In 2019 dollars, this value is currently at its lowest level since 2012 (or earlier).

   - After accounting for inflation and median rent, the buying power of a student enrolled in 2013 has declined by 5% (conservatively).